top of page

 Assorted home security sensors including door, motion, smoke, and water leak detectors arranged for a small home setup.

-• Instant awareness of events
+- Instant awareness of entry or movement

-• Reliable monitoring in low-visibility areas
+- Reliable monitoring in low-visibility areas

 Good sensors prevent issues before they escalate.

 These sensors monitor entry points and trigger alerts when doors or windows are opened unexpectedly.
-They are the foundation of perimeter security and are typically installed on:

 • Front and back doors